automation-tasks-rs/cargo-auto/template_new_cli/README.md

 I created this project template `bestia_dev_cargo_auto_new_cli` for a simple CLI application that has all the moving parts for a real life project.

-## Separate bin and lib
+## Separate main.rs and lib.rs

-It is always good to split the project between a `bin` (executable) and a `lib` (library crate).
+It is always good to split the project between a `main.rs` (executable) and a `lib.rs` (library crate).

 Even for the smallest project.
 Maybe some other program will use the library eventually.

-All the input/output is coded in the `bin`: keyboard and monitor (stdin and stdout), access to files and some access to network.
+All the input/output is coded in the `main.rs`: keyboard and monitor (stdin and stdout), access to files and some access to network.
 The library must not operate directly with the stdin/stdout, because some other caller of the library can have other ideas around input-output options.
 Maybe it is a Graphical user interface that does thing completely different than CLI applications.

-A separate `lib` enables to make good tests and examples without worrying about input-output.
+A separate `lib.rs` enables to make good tests and examples without worrying about input-output.

 ## super simple argument parsing

-I use a super simple code to parse CLI arguments inside the `src/bin/bestia_dev_cargo_auto_new_cli.rs`.
+I use a super simple code to parse CLI arguments inside the `src/bin/bestia_dev_cargo_auto_new_cli/main.rs`.
 There are crate libraries that enables very complex argument parsing if needed.

 ## automation_tasks_rs